RandomEDP/Adaship/README.md

 Go back to main-menu when game is complete.<br />

 # Housekeeping
-- [x] Refactor code, ensuring there is no duplicate.
+Refactor code, ensuring there is no duplicate.<br />
-    - [x] If there is duplicate, see where it is best to be stored, and use OOP functionality.
+If there is duplicate, see where it is best to be stored, and use OOP functionality.<br />
-- [x] Remove any "code smells", ensuring code is easy and efficient
+Remove any "code smells", ensuring code is easy and efficient<br />
-- [x] Ensure the code is well commented, explaining what classes/functions/code does within the software.
-Make it readable, as if a document were to be made from it and you can understand the whole project through this C++ comment doc.
+Ensure the code is well commented, explaining what classes/functions/code does within the software.
+Make it readable, as if a document were to be made from it and you can understand the whole project through this C++ comment doc.<br />